NotDarkn/ultradocs/docs/any/1-limbo/any-1-3.md

 [Slam Store](/speedrun-tech.md#slam-store) in the start room, slide into the left wall of the red room, then [Wall Bounce](/speedrun-tech.md#wall-bounces) and hold slide<br/>
 After going through the door, slide then dash slide to go around the wall, then malicious rail boost up dash forward and slam into the blue skull room <br/>
-Aim diagonally down and whiplash the skull before landing, then checkpoint <br/>
+Aim diagonally down and whiplash the skull before landing Checkpoint <br/>

 ## Boss Kills